MicrosoftDocs/azure-docs/articles/iot-dps/tutorial-custom-allocation-policies.md

 ## Clean up resources

-If you plan to continue working with the resources created in this article, you can leave them.
-If you don't plan to continue using the resources, use the following steps to delete all of the resources created in this article to avoid unnecessary charges.
+If you plan to continue working with the resources created in this tutorial, you can leave them.
+If you don't plan to continue using the resources, use the following steps to delete all of the resources created in this tutorial to avoid unnecessary charges.

-The steps here assume you created all resources in this article as instructed in the same resource group named **contoso-us-resource-group**.
+The steps here assume you created all resources in this tutorial as instructed in the same resource group named **contoso-us-resource-group**.

 > [!IMPORTANT]
 > Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
 Make sure that you don't accidentally delete the wrong resource group or resources.
 If you created the IoT Hub inside an existing resource group that contains resources you want to keep, only delete the IoT Hub resource itself instead of deleting the resource group.